open-feature/openfeature.dev/blog/2026-08-09-a-percentage-is-not-a-rollout.md

   (Requirement 4.3.7)
 - `finally`, unconditionally after the `before`, `after` and `error` stages (Requirement 4.3.8)

-Application-configured hooks can be global, per client, or per invocation; providers may also supply hooks, and the spec fixes their execution order as API, Client, Invocation, Provider (Requirement 4.4.2).
+Application-configured hooks can be global, per client, or per invocation, and providers may also supply hooks.
+The spec fixes the ordering in both directions: `before` hooks run API, Client, Invocation, Provider, while `after`, `error` and `finally` run in reverse, Provider, Invocation, Client, API, and within each level in the reverse of the order they were added (Requirement 4.4.2).
 In dynamic-context SDKs, a `before` hook can return additional evaluation context, which is then merged (Requirements 4.3.4 and 4.3.5); static-context SDKs handle context differently.

 That is enough to build something genuinely useful.
 A `finally` hook can emit evaluation or exposure telemetry containing the flag key, variant, reason, and error details when available, which is where